 How much does caring for a cat really cost?

-Although this is an estimated minimum cost, it doesn’t take into account any further costs outside of the basics to meet their welfare needs.
-If you decide to spend a little more on your cat’s care or they live longer than the average, they could cost more – even as high as £24,000.
+This is an estimated minimum cost - it doesn’t take into account any further costs outside of the basics required to meet their welfare needs.
+If you decide or need to spend more on your cat’s care or if they live longer than average, they could cost considerably more.

 Getting started: the initial cost of getting a cat

-There are lots of things you’ll need to think about before your cat even comes home to make sure they are happy and healthy in your home.
-This could include:
+There are lots of things to think about when you first get a cat to make sure they are happy and healthy.
+As a minimum, this includes:

 - Food and water bowl